Qualified New Business Venture (QNBV) Program

 - In the form of common stock, preferred stock, partnership or membership interest, or equivalent ownership interest.

-- Cash exchanged for debt is not eligible unless the debt is later converted into equivalent ownership interest.
+- Cash exchanged for debt or simple agreement for future equity (SAFE) is not eligible unless the debt is later converted into equivalent ownership interest.

 - Investments made by a QVF with principal offices based outside of this state, must be made side by side with equity investors based in Wisconsin with a minimum participation by state investors as determined by WEDC.